coderislive07/ChatVerse-REAL-TIME-CHAT-APPLICATION-USING-MERN-STACK/README.md

-Memory updated
-Got it!
-Here's a tailored README for your Real-Time Chat Application:

 Real-Time Chat Application
 Overview
 This Real-Time Chat Application is built using the MERN stack (MongoDB, Express.js, React.js, Node.js) with additional integrations for real-time communication via Socket.IO and SMS notifications through Twilio.
 The application allows users to engage in live chat and receive notifications directly on their mobile devices.